llvm/llvm-project/flang/docs/Extensions.md

   pointer-valued function reference.
   No other Fortran compiler seems to handle this correctly for `ASSOCIATE`, though NAG gets it right for `SELECT TYPE`.
+* The standard doesn't explicitly require that a named constant that appears as part of a complex-literal-constant be a scalar, but most compilers emit an error when an array appears. f18 supports them with a portability warning.

 ## Behavior in cases where the standard is ambiguous or indefinite